 Seitan is full of protein and low in carbs and cholesterol, making it a great substitute for meat.
-Why not try it for yourself in some of these 21 seitan recipes!
+Why not try it for yourself with these inspiring and delicious vegan seitan recipes.

 What is seitan?